 - Gradually mix the dry ingredients into the pumpkin mixture.
 Fold in about half a cup of chocolate chips.

 - Pack a cookie scoop level with dough and drop the dough onto a cookie sheet.
 Add a couple chocolate chip pieces to each cookie.
-(I DO like a balanced ratio of pumpkin to chocolate, so tend to only add a few to the batter and then add as needed to each cookie.)

 - Bake cookies for 8 to 10 minutes.
 Remove from oven and transfer cookies to wire rack to cool.